laubonghaudoi/Chinese_Rime/README.md

 ## Collected Schemas

-At the moment there are 80 schemas for 46 languages/dialects collected (old Chinese and middle Chinese are counted as one language respectively), and still **missing the schemas for Northern Min, Central Min, Shao-Jiang Min, Qiongleihua, Pinghua, Xiang, Gan, Huizhou, Lan–Yin Mandarin, Southwestern Mandarin**.
+At the moment we have collected 32 recipes of 81 schemas, and still **missing the schemas for Northern Min, Central Min, Shao-Jiang Min, Qiongleihua, Pinghua, Xiang, Gan, Huizhou, Lan–Yin Mandarin, Southwestern Mandarin**.
 If you have composed a schema for any of the languages above, please [contact me](mailto:laubonghaudoi@icloud.com) or open a new issue to include it to the collection.
 Schemas for other Chinese languages are also highly welcomed.

+Below are the lists of all collected schemas and recipes.

+### Full list of collected schemas

 <ul>
   <li>